999pingGG/flecs-luajit/README.md

 This library uses `ffi.C.free()` to release the memory allocated and returned by Flecs, so don't pass custom memory management functions to Flecs (for example, by using `ecs_os_set_api()`)!
 This unsafe operation is not yet implemented.

+## TODO
+- Ensure the library is more or less safe to expose to third-party code, like mods.
+- Allow for custom `ecs_os_api_t`.